August 26, 2017 | 10:00 am - 4:00 pm

 Hosted by Troops 549 and 197

-Aquatics Day is an opportunity for Boy Scouts to work on the Swimming or Lifesaving Merit Badge.
+Aquatics Day is an opportunity for Boy Scouts to work on the Swimming or Lifesaving Merit Badge and Webelos Scouts to earn the Aquanaut Adventure.
 The size of each class is limited based on the number of volunteers.
 These are not give-away merit badges, and this is not a merit badge factory.
 Each Scout is expected to fulfill all the requirements by reading the merit badge book ahead of time.
 Scouts are expected to participate fully during the class in order to receive full credit for the requirements completed onsite.

 Scouts must be able to pass the BSA Swim Test at the event in order to proceed with the class.
 The Swimming Merit Badge is a prerequisite for the Lifesaving Merit Badge.
 Adult participation is required to offer this event.